 Organizations and groups obtain the Circle-R to differentiate and better protect their identity from other products or brands.
 After you have been recognized by the USPTO, and you need to go to court to protect your brand, your case will be significantly strengthened.

-You should never use the Circle-R if the USPTO has not registered your trademark.
-To do so could invite possible legal headaches – don’t do it.
+You should never use the Circle-R if the USPTO has NOT registered your trademark.
+To do so could invite possible legal headaches.

-I will go into depth about how a grassroots organization can navigate the process for obtaining a registered trademark in another article.
-For now, know that if the government has not recognized you as being the owner of the trademark you should not use the Circle-R.
+If the government has not recognized your organization as being the owner of the trademark you should not use the Circle-R.

 The Trademark: